Top 5 Techniques Used to Speed up a Construction Project

 1. Implement BIM (Building Information Modeling)

-BIM is the latest advancement in construction management that links people, technology and processes in designing, building, and operating a building.
-BIM puts in place a collaborative methodology through sharing a single coherent system of 3D models of design across all departments.
-This helps in speeding up inter departmental processes and streamlining them to achieve qualitative improvement and cost control for the project.
+BIM is the latest advancement in construction management that links people, technology, and processes in designing, building, and operating a building.
+BIM puts in place a collaborative methodology by sharing a single coherent system of 3D models of design across all departments.
+This helps in speeding up inter-departmental processes and streamlining them to achieve qualitative improvement and cost control for the project.

 BIM is more than a 3D model or a collection of software.
 It includes not only the model parts but also the massive amounts of data that make up the project, as well as the process of communicating that data with other stakeholders.
 This explains how to improve construction knowledge and disseminate it in successful construction projects.

 BIM workflows provide a much more dynamic and synchronized approach to project management than earlier workflows, which relied on different file formats and separate procedures that quickly got out of sync as modifications were made.

 2. Use Tilt-up construction to build walls on site

 The tilt-up construction method is revolutionizing the construction of high-rise buildings.
 The outer walls of a building are formed by a sequence of pre-constructed concrete panels tilted up into places.
 The panels, hoisted by a crane, are fitted horizontally on the floors at the job site.